 Picture this, you just replaced your ink cartridge, and less than a week later, you are unable to print documents on demand because your top-rated printer needs an ink refill.
-Unauthorized printing access on a shared computer is not only unforgiving to your pocket; it’s wasteful on resources and allows other users to print out and walk away with confidential digital material.
+Unauthorized printing access on a shared computer is not only unforgiving to your pocket; it’s wasteful of resources and allows other users to print out and walk away with confidential digital material.

 There’s a growing concern over cybersecurity in both business and personal home networks.
 A simple breach could compromise your personal or company information to cybercriminals.
 If you are unsure about the security of your home or work printer, you can connect your phone to your printer even without wifi and still print.
+For more tips, we also have a great article on how to create a tabloid paper size, should you need to print on 11×17 sheet paper.

 While everyone seems to be adding an extra layer of encryption to their computers and networks, printers often remain neglected and overlooked.
 While unrestricted printers will lead to loss of resources such as ink and paper, it is still a common gateway for cybercriminals and hackers to access your home and company network.
+In this case, you’ll also want to learn how to secure a wireless printer for extra security.

 Unauthorized access to your home or company printer can lead to: